jagpreetsingh83/reading/technologies/Loopback/README.md

 ## Basics

 *   A key powerful feature of LoopBack is that when you define a model it automatically comes with a predefined REST API with a full set of create, read, update, and delete operations.
 *   The Model definition JSON file includes an idInjection property that indicates whether LoopBack automatically adds a unique id property to a model.
 For a model connected to a database, the id property corresponds to the primary key.
 *   Base Models > Connected Models > Built-in models
 *   To specify a project-relative path (for example, to a directory containing static assets), start the string with the prefix $!
 *   You can create loopback models directly from the relational database using the Model discovery.
-*   Application logic
+*   Application logic..
     1. Remote Methods (Custom REST endpoints), Remote Hooks (triggered by remote methods) and Operation Hooks (triggered by create, read, update, delete etc.)
     2. Boot scripts that runs when the application starts
     3. Custom middleware